Strategic Partner Recruitment & Management Fits In The

 Once your partnership funnel gets big enough, you must treat it like a “business inside your business.”

-- If you make this marketing strategy a priority, you should nurture your list of strategic partners, just like you would nurture your clients.
-When you have enough of them, use marketing automation to deliver a monthly message of gratitude, value and promotion.
+- If you make this insurance marketing strategy a priority, you should nurture your list of strategic partners, just like you would nurture your clients.
+When you have enough of them, use insurance marketing automation to deliver a monthly message of gratitude, value and promotion.

 - Remember that your Strategic Partners are real people.
 Be sure to reach out to them, at times, on a one-to-one basis.
 Discover their birthdays, hobbies, family and interests, and engage them appropriately

-- Again, if you make this a major marketing strategy, consider “levels” of participation (e.g., silver, gold, platinum) or some way to recognize your biggest contributors.
+- Again, if you make this a major insurance marketing strategy, consider “levels” of participation (e.g., silver, gold, platinum) or some way to recognize your biggest contributors.
 It’s highly likely that you’ll get 80% of your lead flow from 20% of your Strategic Partners (or, even 95% from your top 5%).
 Be certain to acknowledge and reward them appropriately.
-EXAMPLE: I have a client who rewards his top referrers several times a year.
+EXAMPLE: I have an insurance client who rewards his top referrers several times a year.
 They go to ball games together.
 And, once a year, he’ll host a barbecue with entertainment.
 It’s such a memorable event (and networking event), some of his partners beg to be invited.
 (And, he tells me, they’ll make enough last minute referrals to qualify for an invitation!)

 Get feedback.
 Be sure to engage your Strategic Partners.
-Use marketing automation to drive them to survey and Report Card forms.
+Use insurance marketing automation to drive them to survey and Report Card forms.
 And ask them what else you could be doing for them.

 7. Always be recruiting